 Emotional Affairs vs. Physical Affairs

-The end result is that the unfaithful partner is paying more emotional attention to someone other than their S.O., and they are removing themselves from the commitment they made to their primary relationship.
+The end result is that the unfaithful partner is paying more emotional attention to someone other than their significant other, and they are removing themselves from the commitment they made to their primary relationship.

 The Signs of an Emotional Affair